Everything You Need To Know Before You Start Designing

 Of course it’s not the only design tool out there.
 It’s always worth keeping up to speed with what tools are available and the pros and cons of each.

 Figma is great.
-Biggest differentiator is shareability.
+The biggest differentiator is shareability.
 Share a URL with your team and they can see your source design file.
 Given it is free and doesn’t require a download, every designer should at least try it so you’re familiar with how it works.
 Switching from your current design stack depends on context; your team size, your budget and any contracts you’re tied to.
 But Figma does make it as easy as possible to make the switch.